okisna93/IoT/RaspberryPi_SmartDoor_With_FaceRecognition/README.md

 I wrote a script that can recognize faces that are in the ImageAttandence file.
 If I add any person's picture on that file, the person will be able to open the door.

 ![Detection-2](https://user-images.githubusercontent.com/69834549/144782726-c2eff5fc-ec34-47f4-9958-48f8fb08e27b.png)
 ![Detection-1](https://user-images.githubusercontent.com/69834549/144782730-51d0d9cb-19c7-4e4d-baee-f4c6ac89d520.png)

+# Third Step

+I merged the GPIO script and Face_Recognition script.
+When the system recognizes the face on the attendance file, the system unlocks the door.